 My favorite thing about primary care is the relationships.
 I enjoy getting to know my patients and their stories.
 My goal is to help them transform their lives and improve their physical and emotional health.
-Two years ago, I was struggling to find balance in my own life.
+After three years of practicing outpatient family medicine, I was struggling to find balance in my own life.
 I was always at least an hour behind schedule in my clinic because I gave each patient as much time as they needed, even if I was already two hours behind.
-I spent 13-14 hours per day at the office, barely saw my family, was chronically sleep deprived, and ate a diet high in sugar and other processed carbohydrates.
+I spent 13 hours per day at the office, barely saw my family, was chronically sleep deprived, and ate a diet high in sugar and other processed carbohydrates.
 I was able to empathize with my patients, but I felt ill-equipped to advise them when I was still searching for answers for myself.

 At this point, I discovered Direct Primary Care, and I knew it was the answer I had been looking for to be the best doctor I could be without sacrificing myself or my family.
 In the meantime, I starting prioritizing my own health.
 I changed my diet, drank more water, got more sleep, got more exercise, and started meditating, which has made a huge difference in my energy level and mental state.
 I also changed my schedule to see fewer patients each day, so that I could still devote plenty of time to each patient, but also get home to see my family.
-As I prepare to open my own Direct Primary Care practice, I realize that I am no longer doing this for myself and my family, I am doing it for my patients who deserve the very best I have to offer, and that is DPC.
+When I opened my own Direct Primary Care practice in October 2018, I was no longer acting on behalf of myself and my family.
+I took the leap for my patients who deserve the very best I have to offer, and that is DPC.

 Emily O’Rourke, MD